Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Result

 \subsection{Results on Glyph Dataset}

-Table \ref{tab:glyph} and \ref{tab:glyph_sim_1.0} demonstrates the model performances testing on Glyph dataset and the simplified polygons, respectively.
+Table~\ref{tab:glyph} and Table~\ref{tab:glyph_sim_1.0} present the model performances on the Glyph dataset and simplified polygons, respectively.

-At $0\%$ transformation ratio in Table~\ref{tab:glyph}, we observe that the PolyMP achieves $99.41\%$, $42.91\%$ and $80.03\%$ acc. on the original, rotated and scaled test samples, whereas VeerCNN achieves $59.07\%$ acc. on sheared samples.
-While deepset, set transformer and GCAE maintain comparable performances ($94.62\%$, $65.01\%$; and $96.25\%$, $67.91\%$; and $95.16\%$, $64.54\%$, respectively) on original and scaled test samples, the models suffer large performance deterioration, achieving only $23.67\%$, $26.00\%$ and $25.23\%$, $27.79\%$ and $31.38\%$ and $38.84\%$ test acc. on rotated and sheared samples, respectively.
-From the overall accuracy, the VeerCNN outperforms the PolyPM by a slight margin ($69.43\%$ and $69.01\%$).
+At the $0\%$ transformation ratio in Table~\ref{tab:glyph}, we observe that PolyMP achieves $99.68\%$, $39.91\%$, and $82.35\%$ accuracy on the original, rotated, and scaled test samples, respectively, while VeerCNN achieves $59.07\%$ accuracy on sheared samples.
+In comparison, DeepSet, SetTransformer, and GCAE maintain comparable performance on the original and scaled test samples ($94.62\%$, $65.01\%$; $96.25\%$, $67.91\%$; and $95.16\%$, $64.54\%$, respectively).
+However, models that learn from set (DeepSet and SetTransformer) and graph inputs (GCAE and DSC-NMP) experience significant performance deterioration on rotated and sheared samples, with accuracy of $23.67\%$, $26.00\%$; $25.23\%$, $27.79\%$; $31.38\%$, $38.84\%$; and $35.71\%$, $43.21\%$, respectively.
+Overall, PolyMP-DSC, which learns densely connected graph features, achieves the highest classification accuracy at $71.21\%$, significantly outperforming the baseline DSC-NMP model ($62.24\%$ O.A.).